 - Unconsolidated or sand wells are drilled into a formation consisting of soil, sand, gravel, or clay material that collapses upon itself.

 Additionally, drilling or digging a well by hand is generally more appropriate for wells that will be used exclusively for light irrigation or landscaping.
 This is because contamination is less of a concern if the water isn’t going to be consumed by humans or animals—although you should still ensure your well is properly tested, especially if you will be eating vegetables and fruits grown with the water.
 You will also likely need professional equipment anyway to drill a well that is large enough to meet all of your household needs.

 Ground Conditions & Water Well Location

-Many people think that groundwater collects in, and is withdrawn from, underground lakes and rivers.
+Many think groundwater collects in and is withdrawn from underground lakes and rivers.
 Most groundwater exists in small pores between rock particles and in narrow fractures in rock formations.
 You’ll want to know what is the nature of the soil in your area.
-Wells are not easily drilled by hand when the groundwater supplies exist under layers of rock.
+Wells are not easily drilled by hand when the groundwater supplies exist under rock layers.
 Although the water well drilling process isn’t impossible, it is certainly more difficult than if the water is located under softer material, such as sand.
 You will also need to know what is the depth of the groundwater supply.
 The depth of groundwater supply can vary greatly from region to region, so you can’t rely on what you read online to determine this.
-Some areas may have groundwater just a few feet below the surface while others may have water hundreds of feet below the surface.
+Some areas may have groundwater just a few feet below the surface, while others may have water hundreds of feet below the surface.
 Drilling a well by hand will be exponentially more difficult if you have to go hundreds of feet down.